 - 90 gr: it is a somewhat thicker and heavier paper, but it is not as common as the previous one.
 It can generally be used for somewhat more special jobs.

-- Others: there are other types of weights, although these two are the most common on the market.
+- Non-Alcoholic Beverages: there are other types of weights, although these two are the most common on the market.

 - Depending on the finish: